Nike Swim Camp at Seattle University

 THE ONLY LIMIT IS YOU

 Seattle University, located in downtown Seattle’s Capitol Hill neighborhood, hosts its 12th annual Nike Swim Camp in 2018.
 With state-of-the-art facilities and an excellent coaching staff headed by Craig Nisgor, the Head Men's and Women's Swim coach at Seattle University, come see why this has been a camper favorite for the past 10 summers.

-Instruction takes place at SU’s Connolly Athletic Center, the home of TWO indoor 25-yard x 6 lane pools.
+Instruction takes place at SU’s Redhawk Center, the home of TWO indoor 25-yard x 6 lane pools.
 Upon arrival at camp, campers are placed in groups with other swimmers having similar abilities and goals.
 Our camp staff will do their best to accommodate your needs, keeping in consideration your experience and desire to improve.

 The Nike Swim Camp at Seattle University is open to any and all entrants.
 For your safety and benefit, we recommend you have competitive swimming experience (e.g. U.S.S. age group, national qualifiers, high school swimmers, or summer league swimmers) and can swim at least 50 meters in all four competitive strokes: fly, back, breast and freestyle.

 - Stroke technique refinement for competitive swimming

 - Low camper to staff ratio and 24 hour supervision